-The goal of cognitive rehabilitation following TBI is to enhance the persons' ability to process and interpret information and to improve the person's ability to perform mental functions.
-Generally, cognitive rehabilitation therapy can be divided into restorative and compensatory types.
+The goal of Cognitive Rehabilitation is to enhance the persons' ability to process and interpret information and to improve the person's ability to perform mental functions.
+Generally, Cognitive Rehabilitation therapy can be divided into restorative and compensatory types.
 Restorative rehabilitation aims to reinforce, strengthen, or restore the impaired skills through standardized cognitive tests of increasing difficulty and targeting specific cognitive domains.
 The compensatory approach aims to teach ways of bypassing or compensating for the impaired function (Barman et al.).

-Virtual Reality (VR) training for cognitive rehabilitation is small but growing field, and is gaining interest as another treatment modality for improving cognitive function.
-It has the potential to overcome the barriers of other therapies due to its immersive, highly engaging and gamified format (Jahn 2021).
+Virtual reality (VR) training for Cognitive Rehabilitation is a small but growing field and is gaining interest as another treatment modality for improving cognitive function.
+It has the potential to overcome the barriers of other therapies due to its immersive, highly engaging, and gamified format (Jahn 2021).
 Currently, there are no established device protocols or definitive patient selection criteria.

-Coma stimulation is proposed to promote awakening of brain-injured patients from a Coma.
+Coma Stimulation is proposed to promote awakening of brain-injured patients from a Coma.
 This may involve stimulation of any or all the senses with various stimuli.
 There are no established protocols, or definitive patient selection criteria for this type of stimulation.